-Are sharks really dangerous?
-After all, you're more likely to be killed by lightning or faulty wiring on your Christmas tree than by a shark [source: McCarthy].
-Death by bee sting occurs far more often than death by shark [source: Burgess].
-In the water, you're more apt to drown or be injured by your own surfboard than be hurt by a shark [source: Martin].
+Poor sharks.
+They have a bad reputation, but are they really dangerous?
+After all, you're more likely to be killed by a cow than a shark [source: Faletto].
+But nobody is making movies about deadly cownados.
+And while you're in the water, you're more apt to drown or be injured by your own surfboard than by a shark [source: Martin].

 Researchers love to throw around statistics like these to redeem sharks.
 Here's another juicy one.
 In 2021, there were 17,989 instances of dogs biting humans, according the Insurance Information Institute [source: III].
 That same year, there were just 47 unprovoked shark attacks off the U.S. coast [source: ISAF].
 That means you're about 383 times more likely to be bitten by man's best friend than you are by a shark.

 Still, even the possibility of a shark attack terrifies us, thanks to movies like "Jaws" and sensational news reports.
 For many, sharks represent the unknown and the unknowable.
 While we can forgive some of those nearly 18,000 dogs for biting us, sharks don't show the same types of emotion, which makes it easy to paint them as mindless man-eaters.

 Sometimes the statistics support our fears.
 In the past few years, the number of shark attacks has risen slightly, although that's likely due to more people engaging in recreational water activities, as opposed to hungrier sharks.

 Any shark that measures more than 6 feet (1.8 meters) is a potential threat to humans because it's big and because it likely has adaptations, such as more developed jaws and stronger teeth that have enabled its large size [sources: Burgess, Ritter].
 These sharks may not be specifically trolling for human flesh, but if they were to take a sample bite, they could do some serious damage.